freeyland/e2c/README.md

 </p>

 Emma2click toolset is a system-wide command-line tool for creating and managing simultaneously running docker Magento projects with insanely easy installation and configuration.
 It includes plenty of configurable services and useful commands for developing and project orchestration right out of the box.
-On macOS systems, [mutagen.io](https://mutagen.io)tool will be bundled in the toolset for high-performance files sync between host and docker containers.
+On macOS systems, [mutagen.io](https://mutagen.io) tool will be bundled in the toolset for high-performance files sync between host and docker containers.

 ## Table of contents